WiDS-Texas-2021/wids-texas-2021.github.io/README.md

 - Week of May 3, 2021: Panel Discussion

-- Week of May 17, 2021: WiDS Texas Datathon Wrap-up
+- Week of May 17, 2021: WiDS Texas Datathon Wrap-up (link to Kaggle competition coming soon)

 - Week of May 31, 2021: Technical Talks
   - <a href="https://www.linkedin.com/in/annamaria-balazs/" target="_blank">Annamaria Balazs</a>, Manager / Data Scientist, IBM, Title TBD